 The therapeutic component of our product candidate, cytisine, is derived from the seeds of the Laburnum anagyroides plant, which grows in the mountains of Southern Europe.
 We currently secure cytisine exclusively from Sopharma, a Bulgarian third-party supplier.
 Our current supply agreement with Sopharma expires on July 28, 2037, unless extended by mutual agreement of us and Sopharma.
 There can be no assurances that Laburnum anagyroides will continue to grow in sufficient quantities to meet commercial supply requirements or that the countries from which we can secure Laburnum anagyroides will continue to allow the exportation of cytisine.
 Sopharma currently has planted approximately 600,000 laburnum trees, saplings and seedlings in multiple locations in Central and Eastern Bulgaria.
 Each tree takes approximately four to five years to reach maturity for harvesting and has a productive life expectancy of 20 to 25 years.
-Although Sopharma has plant sophart is plant to so or that the trees will produce the anticipated yield of cytisine.
+Although Sopharma has plans to plant significant numbers of additional trees, there is no guarantee that they will do so or that the trees will produce the anticipated yield of cytisine.
 In the event we are no longer able to obtain cytisine from Sopharma, or in sufficient quantities, we may not be able to produce our proposed products and our business will be adversely affected.